querkmachine/beeps.website/src/svenska.md

 This is mostly here for my own reference, so if you found this page, good sleuthing I guess?

+{% callout %}
+This is pretty much all based on my own research and deduction.
+Stuff might be wrong, but if it is, then I haven't learned that it's wrong yet. 🤷
+{% endcallout %}

+## General rules and notes

-## ä, å, ö
+### å, ä, ö

 These are considered their own letters in Swedish, not a/o with diacritics added.

-- ä = pronounced like 'air'
+- å = pronounced like 'oa' in 'oar'
-- å = pronounced like 'oh'
+- ä = pronounced like 'eeh'
-- ö = pronounced like 'urr'
+- ö = pronounced like 'uuh'

+They come after the the 26 English alphabet characters in terms of sorting order.

-## 'en' vs. 'ett'
+### 'en' vs. 'ett'

-'en' is used for common gender nouns. 'ett' is used for neutral gender nouns.
-There is no hard or fast rule for what noun uses which gender—you just need to memorise them.
+'en' is used for common gender nouns. 'ett' is used for neutral gender (neuter) nouns.
+There is no hard or fast rule for what nouns use which gender—you just need to memorise them.

 This is necessary for definite articles, where the gender affects the suffix of the word.